Meursault, Côte de Beaune, Burgundy

 François Buisson came recommended to us via a number of his more famous neighbours and we firmly believe he is one of the regions rising stars.

-They age beautifully – see the quote from Neal Martin below – I also had the opportunity to drink a bottle of the ’73 and it was the greatest white wine of that age I have ever had the opportunity to enjoy.
-Just sublime.
+They also age beautifully – see the quote from Neal Martin below – I too had the opportunity to drink a bottle of the ’73 and it was the greatest white wine of that age I have ever had the opportunity to enjoy, just sublime.

 Meursault 1er cru Goutte d’Or 1973: